 01. Employee Not Required to Take Sick Leave in Lieu of Compensation.
 No employer obligated to pay worker's compensation benefits to an employee as provided by the Worker's Compensation Law may require an employee to accept "sick leave" or other comparable benefit in lieu of the worker's compensation benefits provided by law.
-Section 72-318(2), Idaho Code, specifically provides that no agreement by an employee to waive his rights to compensation under the Worker's Compensation Law shall be valid. ()
+Section 72 318(2), Idaho Code, specifically provides that no agreement by an employee to waive his rights to compensation under the Worker's Compensation Law shall be valid.
+(3-23-22)

 02. Election of Sick Leave or Alternative Compensation Prohibited.
 Further, an employee may not elect to accept "sick leave" or other comparable benefit from an employer in lieu of worker's compensation benefits to which the employee is entitled under the Worker's Compensation Law.
+(3-23-22)

-307. RULE GOVERNING REPORTING INDEMNITY AND MEDICAL PAYMENTS AND MAKING PAYMENT OF INDUSTRIAL SPECIAL INDEMNITY FUND ASSESSMENT.
+307. RULE GOVERNING REPORTING INDEMNITY AND MEDICAL PAYMENTS AND MAKING PAYMENT OF INDUSTRIAL SPECIAL INDEMNITY FUND ASSESSMENT (ISIF).

-Pursuant to Section 72-327, Idaho Code, the state insurance fund, every authorized insurance carrier, and self-insured employer in Idaho shall report annually to the Industrial Commission the total gross amount of medical only and Indemnity Benefits paid on Idaho worker's compensation claims during the applicable reporting period.
-This report is used to calculate the pro rata share of the annual assessment for the ISIF, under Section 72-327, Idaho Code. ()
+Pursuant to Section 72-327, Idaho Code, the state insurance fund, every authorized insurance carrier, and selfinsured employer in Idaho shall report annually to the Industrial Commission the total gross amount of medical only and Indemnity Benefits paid on Idaho worker's compensation claims during the applicable reporting period.
+This report The reported indemnity payments only areis used to calculate the pro rata share of the annual assessment for the ISIF, under Section 72-327, Idaho Code.

 01. Filing.
 The report of indemnity and medical payments shall be filed with the Industrial Commission simultaneously with the first Semi-Annual Premium Tax Report; which, pursuant to Section 72-523, Idaho Code, is due each year on March 3rd.
+(3-23-22)

 02. Form.
 The report of indemnity and medical payments shall be submitted in writing on, or in a format substantially the same as the current Form IC2-327, available on the Commission's website.
+(3-23-22)

 03. Report Required When No Indemnity Paid.
 If an entity required to report under this rule has no claims against which indemnity or medical payments have been made during the reporting period, a report shall be filed so indicating.
+(3-23-22)

 04. Penalty for Late Filing.
 A penalty shall be assessed by the Commission for filing the report of indemnity and medical payments later than March 3rd each year.
+(3-23-22)

-a.
-A penalty of two hundred dollars (\$200) for late filing of seven (7) days or less. ()

-b.
-A penalty of one hundred dollars (\$100) per day for late filing of more than seven (7) days. ()
+- a.
+A penalty of two hundred dollars (\$200) for late filing of seven (7) days or less.
+(3-23-22) - b.
+A penalty of one hundred dollars (\$100) per day for late filing of more than seven (7) days.

 c.
 A penalty assessed by the Commission shall be payable to the Industrial Commission and be submitted with the April 1 payment of the ISIF assessment, following notice by the Commission of the penalty assessment.
+(3-23-22)

 05. Estimating Indemnity Payments for Entities That Fail to Report Timely.
 If an entity required to report indemnity payments under these rules fails to report within the time allowed in these rules, the Commission will estimate the indemnity payments for that entity by using the indemnity amount reported for the preceding reporting period and adding twenty percent (20%).
+(3-23-22)

 06. Adjustment for Overpayments or Underpayments.
 Overpayments or underpayments, including those resulting from estimating the indemnity payments of entities that fail to report timely, will be adjusted on the billing for the subsequent period.
+(3-23-22)